 Marcel has worked in informatics and genomics since 1998 in both commercial and academic capacities.
 As an entrepreneur in the early 2000s, Marcel established and grew three successful businesses; (i) a software company that produced DNA sequence analysis software, (ii) an information company that licensed databases to 10,000s of libraries and (iii) a web hosting company that became the fastest growing in New Zealand.

-Professor Dinger graduated with a PhD in Biochemistry and Molecular Biology from the University of Waikato, New Zealand in 2003.
-Attracting more than 17,000 citations, he has (co)-authored more than 125 papers, many of which appear in the most high profile journals in the life sciences.
-In 2016, Marcel was admitted as a Fellow into the Faculty of Sciences of the Royal College of Pathologists of Australasia and is a Graduate of the Australian Institute of Company Directors.
+Marcel was awarded his PhD in 2003 from the University of Waikato in New Zealand.
+In 2016, he was admitted as a Fellow of the Faculty of Science of the Royal Society of Pathologists of Australasia (RCPA) by Research.
+He is a Graduate of the Australian Institute of Company Directors.
 In 2019, Marcel was named in the Clarivate Analytics Highly Cited Researchers list from the Web of Science Group, which recognises scientists who have published a high number of papers that rank in the top 1% most-cited in their respective fields.

 - Zeraati M, Langley DB, Schofield P, Moye AL, Rouet R, Hughes WE, Bryan TM, Dinger ME*, Christ D* (2018).
 I-motif DNA structures are formed in the nuclei of human cells.
 Nature Chemistry 10:631-637.